LorranSutter/Code-Snippets/References/README.md

-# :book: References and Technologies :computer:
+# :book: Resources and Technologies :computer:

 List of references and technologies, along with its short description, so as to create a pattern of documentation in my repositories.